-We have adopted a Code of Business Conduct and Ethics, or the Code of Conduct, applicable to all of our employees, executive officers and directors.
+We have adopted the KemPharm, Inc. Code of Business Conduct and Ethics, or the Code of Conduct, that applies to all officers, directors and employees, including our principal executive officer, principal financial officer, principal accounting officer or controller, or persons performing similar functions.
 The Code of Conduct is available on our website at www.kempharm.com.
-The nominating and corporate governance committee of our board of directors is responsible for overseeing the Code of Conduct and must approve any waivers of the Code of Conduct for employees, executive officers and directors.
-We intend to post any amendments to the Code of Conduct or any waivers of its requirements on our website.
+If we make any substantive amendments to the Code of Conduct or grant any waiver from a provision of the Code of Conduct to any executive officer or director, we will promptly disclose the nature of the amendment or waiver on our website.

-ITEM 11.
-EXECUTIVE COMPENSATION
+ITEM EXECUTIVE COMPENSATION